markov10000/tvnetwork/README.md

 # tvvarnets

-The function `tvvarnets.R` implements time-varying group lasso to estimate a uniform time-varying *Granger causality network* and time-varying CLIME to estimate a uniform time-varying *partial correlation network* based on a time-varying VAR model.
+The function `tvvarnets.R` implements time-varying group lasso to estimate a uniform time-varying *Granger causality network* and time-varying CLIME to estimate a uniform time-varying *partial correlation network* based on a high-dimensional time-varying VAR model.

 See